cucumber/docs/content/configuration.md

 {{% /note %}}

 {{% note "Note on global installs"%}}
-Cucumber does not work when installed globally because cucumber needs to be required in your support files and globally installed modules cannot be required.
+Cucumber does not work when installed globally because cucumber needs to be required in support files and globally installed modules cannot be required.
 {{% /note %}}

 {{% /block %}}

 ## From a build tool
-You can also run your features using a build tool.
+You can also run features using a build tool.

 {{% block "ruby" %}}
 ### Using Rake